tbensky/Prolog-CLP/README.md

          distinct([C3,D3,C4,D4]).

 % sort removes duplicate elements upon the sort, so [4,3,3,2,1] will become [1,2,3,4].
-% do if length of sorted and unsorted list are the same, then the list must not have
+% do if the length of sorted and unsorted list are the same, then the list must not have
 % duplicate elements.
 distinct(L) :- sort(L,L1), length(L,Len), length(L1,Len).